hmassareli/simple-whats-app-bot/README.md

 # simple-whats-app-bot
 A simple implementation of whats-app-web.js library.
-This code is a personal project designed to implement a simple whats app bot.
+This code is a personal project designed to be a simple whats app bot.

 # How to set up your machine
 - 1: Make sure you have Node v12+ installed